Fuuxd/docTesting/README.md

         └── [icons and images]
 ```

-> An additional README.md file may be present in each article in order to allow for internal review from the GitHub repository.
+> An additional README.md file may be present in each article in order to allow for internal review from within the GitHub repository.

 ## Required Files